JunShern/moral-uncertainty/docs/main.md

 Our dataset was collected from a website where posters describe a scenario and users vote on whether the poster was in the wrong.
 Clear-cut scenarios are ones where voter agreement rate is 95% or more, while ambiguous scenarios for which there was 50% ± 10% agreement.
 All scenarios have at least 100 total votes.

-Here are short example scenarios:
+Here are example scenarios (these are shorter than usual examples to save space):

 | Example Scenarios |
 |---|